-What is in an Eggs Benedict?
+What is Eggs Benedict?

-A traditional eggs Benedict consists of a halved English muffin topped with Canadian bacon, ham, or bacon, a poached egg, and hollandaise sauce.
+A traditional eggs Benedict consists of a halved English muffin topped with Canadian bacon, ham or bacon, a poached egg, and hollandaise sauce.

 Who is the Benedict in Eggs Benedict?
-Why do they call it Eggs Benedict?

 Eggs Benedict is named after Lemuel Benedict, a retired Wall Street broker.
 A 1943 interview in the New Yorker reported that Mr. Benedict went into the Waldorf Hotel looking for a cure for a hangover.
 He ordered “buttered toast, poached eggs, crisp bacon, and a hooker of hollandaise.”

 You can use Canadian bacon, a slice of ham, or cooked crisp bacon in this recipe, depending upon your own personal preference.
 The recipe calls for the use of Canadian bacon as is.
 Ham can also be fried up the same way.
 If using bacon you will need to cook the bacon until crisp, which will double the amount of time it takes to make this recipe.

 Watch the video below where I walk you through every step of this recipe.
 Sometimes it helps to have a visual and I have you covered in my very own cooking show.
 You can find the entire collection of video recipes on YouTube, or right here on my website with their associated recipes.